pubkey/rxdb/docs-src/replication-graphql.md

 ## Usage

-Before you use the GraphQL replication, make shure you learned how the [RxDB replication](./replication.md) works.
+Before you use the GraphQL replication, make sure you've learned how the [RxDB replication](./replication.md) works.

 ### Creating a compatible GraphQL Server